jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 ## Requirement 20 – Orchestration overhead ≤ 10%

-### Combined Requirement Summary
+### Summary

 - **Main requirement:** Orchestration overhead ≤ 10%

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team originally assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.
-It has not been updated since achieving coupling all data via preCICE.
+The PoC team originally determined that preCICE partially meets this requirement, though this has not been updated since achieving full data coupling via preCICE.

 Representative PoC comments were:
 - The library is meant for high performance computing.
 However, it fully depends on the implementation and the specific models being coupled.